 As you cruise around the mid-Atlantic, drop anchor at Hampton, VA’s, bustling port.
-Located near the mouth of the Chesapeake Bay where the James, Elizabeth and Nansemond rivers converge, Hampton’s regional network of waterways has played a key role in its growth.
-This coastal community is home to one of the world’s greatest natural harbors, the beautiful Chesapeake Bay and beaches beside the breathtaking Atlantic Ocean.
+This popular boating destination is located near the mouth of the Chesapeake Bay where the James, Elizabeth and Nansemond Rivers converge.
+Hampton’s regional network of waterways has played a key role in its growth.
+This coastal community is home to one of the world’s greatest natural harbors and the beaches on the Chesapeake Bay.

-Attractions for history buffs include The Emancipation Oak where Lincoln’s document to liberate slaves was first read in the South, Virginia Air & Space Science Center with exhibits on training astronauts at nearby NASA Langley Research Center, several historic lighthouses, and churches where parishioners have worshiped for centuries.
+Attractions for history buffs include The Emancipation Oak where the Emancipation Proclamation to liberate slaves was first read in the South, Virginia Air & Space Science Center with exhibits on training astronauts at nearby NASA Langley Research Center, several historic lighthouses, and churches where parishioners have worshiped for centuries.
 The Hampton History Museum pulls it all together under one roof.
-The most beloved history buff attraction is Fort Monroe National Monument, the site of the first African landing in English North America in 1619 where slaves found sanctuary during the Civil War.
+The most beloved history buff attraction is Fort Monroe National Monument, the site of the first African landing in English North America in 1619 where the enslaved found sanctuary during the Civil War.

 If being on the Bay stirs up fresh seafood cravings, Hampton will not disappoint.
 The town is packed with eateries that dish up crab cakes, rockfish and other local delicacies.
 After a hearty meal, stroll around the Phoebus neighborhood or the vibrant downtown and stretch your legs by visiting shops, galleries, breweries, pubs and antique stores.